emise/personalsite-serverless/README.md

 [liuangela.com](https://liuangela.com)

 This is a serverless implementation of my personal website.
-It uses AWS Lambda functions to handle server-side work, and the ReactJS frontend is hosted in S3.
+It uses AWS Lambda functions to handle server-side work, and S3 to store the static ReactJS frontend.

 The architecture is: